 Talcum powder and asbestos are two naturally occurring minerals with a very similar composition.
 The two minerals naturally form together and prior to 1973, unregulated mining processes have left many people diagnosed with terminal illnesses and picking up the pieces of their lives.

-At the time, there was no reason to suspect the long-term side effects of using talc but over recent years, more of its users have developed illnesses and are now paying the price with their health.
+At the time, there was no reason to suspect the long-term side effects of using talc but over recent years, more of its users have developed illnesses from the use of consumer-based talc products and are now paying the price with their health.

 Which Products Contain Talc?

 Talcum powder is used by many popular brands around the world and can be found in numerous products from household items to industrial grade use.

 Cosmetic-grade talc can be found in its most popular form as a baby powder but can also be found in makeup, blush, and eyeshadow.
 Everyone from young babies to the elderly is using talc-based products and the dangers of everyday use have become fatal.

 Industrial-grade talc is used on a commercial scale and can be found in paint, wood putty, ceramic glaze, and clay.

 Research into environmental asbestos exposure has proven there's a direct link between carcinogenic asbestos and a certain form of cancer.